-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-response/attendance comments received not accepted applicable)

-and reasons

-1 Public Hearing Non- Planning Board There was no NA

-targeted/broad evening public testimony provided

-community hearing held on from the public.

-4/9/24 at Dover City There were no

-Hall to receive input written comments

-at beginning of received.
-There

-Consolidated Plan was no testimony

-process.
-No one provided from the

-from the public public.
-There were

-attended. no written

-comments

-received.
-Planning

-Board discussed

-expanding the

-Weatherization and

-Energy Efficiency

-activity to include

-rental units in order

-to help occupants

-address utility

-costs.
+Sort Order N Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 F Public Hearing Non-targeted/broad community Planning Board evening public hearing held on 4/9/24 at Dover City Hall to receive input at beginning of Consolidated Plan process.
+No one from the public attended.
+There was no testimony provided from the public.
+There were no written comments received.
+There was no testimony provided from the public.
+There were no written comments received.
+Planning Board discussed expanding the Weatherization and Energy Efficiency activity to include rental units in order to help occupants address utility costs.
+NA NA